It all started when...

 a family fell in love with a city.

 My husband Joachim and I moved with our children from Copenhagen to San Francisco a few years ago.
-Until then, we had only visited the city as tourists, but this time around, we realized living here meant embarking on a completely different adventure.
+Until then, we had only visited the city as tourists, and we quickly realized living here permanently would mean we'd embark on a completely different kind of adventure.

 Already after the first few months, San Francisco had charmed us all.
 Our children were thriving in their public schools, while Joachim and I had fallen for the West Coast vibes, the friendliness of strangers in our neighborhood, and the good weather.
 And admittedly, I had developed a big soft spot for the local farmers markets.

 As a chef, I've always had a dream of opening a casual eatery, and to me, San Francisco seems like the best place to make that dream come true.
 Joachim and I had hunted for a restaurant space for almost two years before finding the space at 1906 Market Street, and we both knew right away that it had the potential to be the neighborhood gathering place we'd been looking for.